 The tenant is not responsible for damage to the unit resulting from the landlord’s negligence.
-However, if a tenant never notified a landlord of a small leak that over a long period of time damaged the unit, the tenant will likely be liable for resulting damage.
+However, if a tenant never notified a landlord of a small leak that damaged the unit over a long period of time, the tenant will likely be liable for resulting damage.
 As such, it is critical that all issues with the rental be reported to the landlord immediately in writing.
 Keeping a copy of any repair letters can help protect tenants from such charges.
 See Repairs for more information on documenting repair concerns.

 The Landlord-Tenant Act requires that month-to-month tenants give landlords at least 20 days written notice before vacating their units.
 If you are unsure about what kind of rental agreement you have, see more details in Rental Agreements.
 The landlord must receive written notice of your move-out date 20 days before the end of the rental period.
 For example, if your rent is due on the first of the month, and you plan to vacate by 30th, then the landlord must receive your written notice by the 10th of the month.
 Be sure to get proof that you sent your notice to vacate by sending it certified mail and regular first class mail and keeping a copy for your records.
 If you do not give your landlord proper 20 days written notice, or if you stay longer than the date you gave notice for, your landlord can charge you for the following month’s rent.